p32929/AndroidEasySQL-Library/README.md

 <br>
 https://github.com/p32929/EasiestSqlLibrary

 But if you want, you can still use this library.
+If you like Flutter, the flutter version of this library can be found here -> [Github](https://github.com/p32929/EasiestSqlFlutter) or [pub.dev](https://pub.dev/packages/easiestdb) .
 Thanks...

 # AndroidEasySQL-Library
 An Easier &amp; Lazier approach to SQL database for Android